rrwick/Bacsort/README.md

 Disadvantage: possibly less accurate and more affected by accessory genes like the presence/absence of plasmids.

 This one script will take care of running Mash and converting its output to a PHYLIP distance matrix.
-Run it with no arguments in your working Bacsort directory.
+Run it in your base directory with one argument specifying the number of threads:
 ```
-mash_distance_matrix.sh
+mash_distance_matrix.sh 16
 ```

 #### Option 2: FastANI